 are now coming to offer you in the latter phases of your fight the help which a brother expects from a brother.
 We will support you in your

-desires, confident in the help of the God who has gfiven Pius IX to Italy.
+desires, confident in the help of the God who has given Pius IX to Italy.
 In order to show more openly our feelings of Italian brotherhood, we have

-ordered our troopps as they move into Lombardy and Venice to carry the cross of Savoy imposed on the tricolor of Italy.
+ordered our troopps as they move into Lombardy and Venice to carry the cross of Savoy imposed on the tricolour of Italy.

 On 26th March Piedmontese-Sardinian troops entered

 Whilst publicly identifying himself with the cause of "Italia" Charles Albert, in notes sent to other European powers,

 maintained that his intervention was intended to deter the revolt in Milan from becoming republican in its policies and actions.

 In Milan a situation emerged where local conservatives were somewhat inclined to accept some sort of fusion with Piedmont whereas